BZFlag-Dev/bzflag/DEVINFO.md

 	e.g. git tag -a v2.6.0 -m 'Version 2.6.0 release'
 	     git push origin v2.6.0

-- Perform a "make dist" generate a source release tarball.
+- Perform a `make dist` generate a source release tarball.

 - Verify that the source tarball can be expanded, builds, and runs.